 The right diet, adequate exercise, regular vet exams—it isn’t always enough to guarantee a dog’s health.
 You can do everything right, but some dogs are simply prone to having health troubles.
-There’s no scientific way to determine which dog breed is the healthiest of them all.
-However, there are some that stand out for having few major health issues.
+There’s no scientific way to determine which dog breeds are the healthiest of them all.
+Yet, there are some that stand out for having few major health issues.

 Dogs already have shorter lifespans than what we’d like.
 We do everything we can to keep them around for as long as possible.
-It’s important to learn about breed health if you want to learn more about the dogs you love.
+It’s important to learn about breed health to help your dog live a long life.
 Here’s a list of the top eight healthiest dog breeds.

 1. Australian Cattle Dog

 Curious, fit, and always on the go, the Australian Cattle Dog is one of the healthiest breeds for their few hereditary health issues.
 These dogs are a combination of healthy working Border Collies, Dingoes, and other active breeds.
 Their lifestyle is the type that demands a full bill of health.
 Ranchers bred these dogs to help keep track of their large herds of cattle.
 ACDs usually weigh no more than 50 pounds.
 But their determination, willingness to work, and athleticism help them handle large livestock with ease.

 The few health issues regularly faced by ACDs are typically treatable and non-fatal.
 Hip and elbow dysplasia can affect dogs with a history of the skeletal condition in their bloodlines.
 ACD breeders also screen dogs for health conditions including deafness and progressive retinal atrophy.
 The nature of an ACD’s lifestyle and eagerness to keep moving means they put themselves at risk for injury.
 Things like pulled muscles and other minor injuries are common.